 As a Maronda Homes customer, you have access to the status of your home anytime you want through your MyMaronda account.
 You can log in to check on the status of your home, file a warranty request, or get in touch with your Maronda Homes New Home Specialist.

 Each home design we offer is built to fit certain sized lots.
 If a community or lot can accommodate the footprint and foundation of the home design, as well as any HOA or building code requirements, it will be listed as an available plan for new construction within that community.
 Learn more about Homesites vs. Home Designs.

 A building permit grants legal permission to start construction by a city or county.
 When building with Maronda Homes, acquiring a building permit is required for all our communities, and we fully handle the permitting process to ensure an effortless experience for all of our customers.
 You can learn more about the permitting process.

 Permitting for new construction homes can vary from state to state based on local municipalities’ processes.
 Due to the pandemic, an influx of demand, and a lack of local resources, permits have been taking roughly 90-120+ days.
-Click here to learn more info about our permitting process.
+Read our blog article to learn more info about the permitting process.

 Maronda Homes offers lot stabilization kits depending on the area.
 That process would include hydroseed, straw, seed, or sod.

 A Pre-Settlement Walk Through, also known as an “orientation” is when you and your Construction Supervisor will conduct a final “walk through” or “inspection” of your new home.
 The primary purpose is to acquaint you with the maintenance requirements and warranty information about your new home.
 This is where we make sure the home fits your needs and meets Maronda’s standards.
 Learn more about what happens during your pre-settlement walkthrough here.